Allarity Therapeutics, Inc. (ALLR): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2004 Founded as Oncology Venture A/S Established the foundation for developing the Drug Response Predictor (DRP®) diagnostic platform.
+2004 Founded as Medical Prognosis Institute A/S (MPI) Established the foundation for the Drug Response Predictor (DRP®) diagnostic platform.

-2020 Name Change to Allarity Therapeutics A/S Signified a strategic pivot to emphasize the DRP® platform as central to its identity and drug development strategy.
+2020 Renamed Allarity Therapeutics Signified a strategic rebranding to align the company's identity with its drug development focus.

 Allarity Therapeutics, Inc. (ALLR) Ownership Structure